BDLI 2022 Cohort

 She is a graduate of the University of Louisiana at Lafayette with a Bachelor’s Degree in Psychology with a minor in English & Child and Family Studies.
 She is also a graduate of Southern University Law Center.
 In her downtime, Danielle likes to read books, watch movies, and spend time with family and friends.

 Sara has diverse experience as a criminal litigator.
 She has the perspective and experience of a lead felony defense attorney and a parish prosecutor — two roles she has held during her tenure as an attorney.
 Sara has handled dozens of cases — including life without parole (LWOP), crimes against persons, white collar crimes, and a capital case.
-She has worked with experts on various subjects such as eyewitness testimony, ballistics, and varied forensics issues.

 Sara has instructed junior attorneys on Jury Trials, Voir Dire, Case Management, Client Communications & Rapport Building, and Plea Offer Negotiations & Mitigation.
 She was an Apex Section Chief in over four Sections of District Court in East Baton Rouge Parish; managed nearly 15 employees including attorneys and support staff; and she served as liaison between Judges and Office of the Public Defender management.